ultimate271/notes/dastoyevsky/brothers02.03.md

 He signed her three times with the cross, took from his own neck a little ikon and put it upon her.
 She bowed down to the earth without speaking.

+### The father turns to another woman, who wishes to give him coin so that he can distribute it to the poor

+#### We are introduced to another lady
 He got up and looked cheerfully at a healthy peasant woman with a tiny baby in her arms.